 Erlon winced and scratched his neck.
 “I, uh, I just sent you the wrong one is all.
 It’s not the one I wanted.”

 Hamrick looked him over.
 “Okay.
 Well, next time make sure first.
 And don’t expect me to make it a priority.
 I’m kind of swamped today.”

 He nodded and backed out into the hall, relieved to be done with the exchange.
 He felt tired.
 Why did he care so much about it?
 It was just one missing grain on an Internet photo no one would ever look at anyway.
 Hamrick was right.

-He slumped into his chair again, taking a moment before resuming his duties.
+He slumped into his chair again, taking a moment before he resumed his duties.
 It was the most he’d spoken to his boss in one day, Erlon realized, in probably the past two months.
-Most times, he came in, sat at his desk, exchanged a line or two of small talk for the day, did his job, and went home.
+Most times he came in, sat at his desk, exchanged a line or two of small talk for the day, did his job, and went home.
 He didn’t cultivate friendships at work.
-Work was a place to put in his time, draw a paycheck, then resume his real life, or what scarce sketch of one he had.
+Work was a place to put in time, draw a paycheck, then resume his real life, or what scarce sketch of one he had.
 That was how he kept things simple.